-Once the Company's technology is fully tested and proven using the Depot to Depot service model, the Company intends to extend service to more densely urbanized areas, offering Depot to Consumer services along with its Depot to Depot services.
-Depot to Consumer service will allow the Company to provide services to retailers seeking to have their products shipped from their retail locations to consumer model is similar to those being developed by other drone entrants, in particular in the United States, including large technology and online sales companies.
+Once the Company's technology is fully tested and proven using the Depot to Depot service model, the Company intends to extend service to more densely urbanized areas, offering Depot to Consumer services, which will be dependent on the successful advancement of detect and avoid technology.
+Depot to Consumer service will allow the Company to provide services to retailers seeking to have their products shipped from their retail locations to consumers' homes and businesses via the Company's drone logistics platform.
+The Depot to Consumer model is similar to those being developed by other drone entrants, in particular in the United States, including large technology and online sales companies.
 Based on discussions with Canadian government agencies, the Company expects that this service offering will be legislated in the future once remote, rural and suburban operations have been satisfactorily established.